disconsented/FoundryVTT-Terrain-Height-Tools/readme.md

 ## Installation

-Simply search for 'Terrain Height Tools' in the Foundry 'Install Module' screen and install it from there.

-Alternatively, paste this URL into the 'Manifest URL' field of the 'Install Module' dialog in the Foundry configuration: `https://github.com/disconsented/FoundryVTT-Terrain-Height-Tools/releases/latest/download/module.json`, then enable the module in your world.
+Paste this URL into the 'Manifest URL' field of the 'Install Module' dialog in the Foundry configuration: `https://github.com/disconsented/FoundryVTT-Terrain-Height-Tools/releases/latest/download/module.json`, then enable the module in your world.

 ## Usage